yashk-13/Nike-Mern-Project/readme.md

-This project is being Created By Yash Kantharia ('https://github.com/yashk-13') Free Use Policy of Designing and Development.
+This project is being Created By Yash Kantharia ('https://github.com/yashk-13') and its still in progress.
+Free Use Policy of Designing and Development.
 How to Get Started ...
 1.cd over to server folder in terminal and type (npm i ) this will install all the dependencies which are being used in the project.